 \subsubsection{Question Selection and Answer Generation}

 The original DiverseSumm dataset contains 245 news stories.
-For each story, \citeauthor{huang:2024} formulated questions answered by multiple articles with varied perspectives – making this a more realistic and challenging benchmark for hallucination detection than other datasets where questions have only a single answer from a single source.
-Moreover, since each question was tied to a single story, and the stories covered distinct topics, we expected the search space for faithfulness evaluation to be reasonably constrained – an important consideration for annotation reliability.
+For each story, \citeauthor{huang:2024} formulated questions answered by multiple articles with varied perspectives.
+As a result, DiverseSumm is a more realistic and challenging benchmark for hallucination detection than other datasets where questions have only a single answer from a single source.
+Moreover, since each question was linked to a single story, and the stories covered distinct topics, we expected the search space for faithfulness evaluation to be reasonably constrained – an important consideration for annotation reliability.
 To reduce article overlap across stories, we excluded stories with at least one article that paired with multiple stories.

 We then filtered out questions that (a) asked for opinions (e.g., “\textit{How might the SEC's issuance of the Wells Notice impact Coinbase's business processes?}”) or (b) could not be understood without additional context (e.g., “\textit{What assistance has been provided to the affected communities?}”).
 We sampled 20 of the remaining questions, each from a different story.
 We aimed to select a diverse set of questions covering a range of reasoning types.
-For example: \begin{itemize} \item Focused, factual: “\textit{What is Genesis' strategy with the Electrified GV70?}” \item Broad, analytical: “\textit{What are the long-term implications of the interest rates hike for the economy?}” \item Multi-hop: "\textit{How will the IRS's approach to NFTs compare to its approach to other cryptocurrencies?}" \item Compound: “\textit{What are the concerns surrounding user data and TikTok, and what legal measures have been put in place to address them?}” \end{itemize}
+For example: \begin{itemize} \item Focused, factual: “\textit{What is Genesis' strategy with the Electrified GV70?}” \item Broad, analytical: “\textit{What are the long-term implications of the interest rates hike for the economy?}” \item Multi-hop: “\textit{How will the IRS's approach to NFTs compare to its approach to other cryptocurrencies?}” \item Compound: “\textit{What are the concerns surrounding user data and TikTok, and what legal measures have been put in place to address them?}” \end{itemize}

 To generate answers to selected questions using GraphRAG, we split the articles into 600-token chunks with 100-token overlap, resulting in 3,199 chunks.
 Token counts were calculated using OpenAI's tiktoken library with the \texttt{o200k\_base} encoding.
 For the indexing phase of GraphRAG, we used OpenAI's \texttt{gpt-4o-2024-05-13} and \texttt{text-embedding-ada-002} models.
-For the query phase, we used GraphRAG’s \texttt{global\_search} method with \texttt{gpt-4o-2024-08-06}.
+For the querying phase, we used GraphRAG’s \texttt{global\_search} method with \texttt{gpt-4o-2024-08-06}.